Health Officials Warn Americans To Start Planning For Spread Of Coronavirus In U.S.

 But because there are so many unknowns, state and local officials and average Americans need to be prepared, Messonnier said.

-"I continue to hope that in the end we'll look back and feel like we were overprepared.
+"I continue to hope that in the end, we'll look back and feel like we were overprepared.
 But that is a better place to be in than being underprepared," she said.